This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A Missouri cerebral palsy lawyer is a legal professional who specializes in medical malpractice laws and cases involving birth injuries and resulting disabilities.

-Cerebral palsy is sometimes caused by medical mistakes, errors in judgment, and failure to provide appropriate care.
+Cerebral palsy sometimes results from medical mistakes, errors in judgment, and failure to provide appropriate care.
 If you believe your child’s condition could have been prevented, find a reliable lawyer to take on your case and help you navigate the complicated laws and justice system.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now